MykolaArtyshchenko/hello-world/README.md

 # hello-world
-My first repository whilelearning how to use github
+My first repository while learning how to use github